gammazero/nexus/README.md

 Using WAMP you can build distributed systems out of application components which are loosely coupled and communicate in (soft) real-time.

-The nexus project provides a WAMP router library, client library, and stand-alone WAMP router service.
+Nexus is a software package that provides a WAMP router library, client library, and stand-alone WAMP router service.
+This communication package is intended to provide the messaging system to help you build distributed systems.
  - The router library can be used to build custom WAMP routers or to embed a WAMP router in an application.
  - The client library can be used to build clients that connect to any WAMP server, or to communicate in-process with a WAMP router embedded in the same application.
  - The router service can be run as-is to provide WAMP routing.